-Donating Your Grandmother’s Pooh Bear Collection
+Donating Your Mother’s Pooh Collectibles

-Selling Winnie the Pooh Collection
+Selling Winnie the Pooh Items

-Donate Winnie the Pooh Items
+Donate Winnie the Pooh Collection

-My answer is absolutely!
+My answer is with great excitement!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 When someone donates Pooh Bear Collectibles I think it makes people feel better which I am happy for.
 Letting go of “things” can be hard for a collector and owners and even sometimes for relatives.
 As much as we don’t want to be labeled as “materialistic” – things we buy and collect can have sentimental attachments and it’s those feelings that we are attached to probably more than the items.
 People remember where they were when they purchased an item, who they were with or even where in their life cycle they were.
-They don’t want those memories to vanish with the collection.
-You can put a price tag on a stuffed animal or toy but you can’t put a value on happiness.
+They don’t want those memories to vanish with the collectibles.
+You can put a price tag on a stuffie or poster but you can’t put a value on happiness.

 Deb Hoffmann - 414-708-0633